 Starting from a very high level, the UK has had one of the most important decreases in GHG emissions since 1990 and has now reached average EU levels.
 In 1990, average emissions in the UK were around 15 tCO2e/capita.
-Today they are fewer than 10 tons.
-The UK has set an ambitious carbon target of 78% reduction of 1990 total carbon footprint levels by 2035, which corresponds to a target of around 5.2 tonnes per capita.
+In 2020, they are fewer than 10 tons.
+The UK has set an ambitious carbon target to limit its emissions up to around 5.2 tonnes per capita by 2035.

-Figure 2: Wealth distribution in the United Kingdom
+Figure 2: Wealth distribution in the United Kingdom, 1900-2021

-Interpretation: In 2020, the wealthiest 10% of the population own 57% of total household wealth.
+Interpretation: In 2021, the wealthiest 10% of the population own 57% of total household wealth.
 Household wealth is the sum of all financial assets (e.g. stock, bonds) and non-financial assets (e.g. housing), net of debts.